University of Washington Professor John Wilkerson

 POLS 497 Course Requirements

-Recommended readings: Sine Die: A Guide to the Washington State Legislative Process.
+Recommended readings: Washington State government and politics are interesting!
+Sine Die: A Guide to the Washington State Legislative Process.
 E.D.
-Seeberger (University of Washington, 1997).
-This book provides an introduction to the unique legislative process of Washington State.
-Another book worth purchasing is Washington State Government and Politics by Clayton, Le Loup and Lovrich.
-(WSU Press 2004).
+Seeberger (University of Washington, 1997) provides an introduction to the unique legislative process.
+Governing Washington: Politics and Government in the Evergreen State by Clayton and Lovrich.
+(WSU Press 2011) provides insights into the politics side of things.

-50%: Research paper: This is a longer substantive paper (15-20 pages) on a topic of your choice.
+This is a longer substantive paper (roughly 15-20 pages) on a topic of your choice.
 It can be about a policy issue or about some aspect of lawmaking or politics.
 Ideally this paper builds on something you worked on as an intern so that you can take advantages of available resources (including people).
 We will be discussing potential paper topics during our meetings.
-Once again, organization, grammar and spelling are important factors in assigning overall grades.
+Organization, grammar and spelling are important factors in assigning overall grades.

 W course, 5 credits.